Computer Languages

 compiler.
 [The magnificent and highly-retargetable DIAB compiler

-is still out there, now owned by Wind River, though they've almost
+is still out there, now a product of Wind River, though they've almost

 - Assembly